We are following the OCR specification at the moment as it follows directly from the GCSE course we have been teaching.

 OCR is used because it builds on the GCSE foundations we have established, and has a content based on the needs of both academia and apprenticeship requirements.
 Many students who are keen on Computer Science are finding that an apprenticeship route is the most financially advantageous.

 We have no fixed cycle of trips.
-There are some trips which are possible in the future but we have not run any yet.
+There are some trips which are becoming possible in the near future but we have not run any for a few years.
 Suggestions are always welcome.

 You are expected to have a computer, but it does not have to be an expensive one.
 You are expected to be able to connect to the internet with broadband.
 After that, there are no costs at this stage.
 We aim to keep costs to a minimum, but we recommend suitable text books and revision guides which you can choose to purchase, but do not have to.
 All the software we require you to have is either free or provided via the school portal.